 Again, an online life insurance calculator can be your BFF here.
 It’ll help to provide a comprehensive look at your financial situation along with a tiered recommendation of how much coverage you need.
 Having options is good.

-Once you’ve decided how much life insurance coverage you need, it’s time to shop around and compare quotes.
-Make sure to compare term life insurance quotes for at least 3 to 4 companies, taking special care to make an apples-to-apples comparison.
+Once you’ve decided how much life insurance coverage you need, it’s a good idea to shop around and compare quotes.
+Make sure to compare term life insurance quotes online for at least 3 to 4 companies, taking special care to make an apples-to-apples comparison.
 If you decided on a 20-year, $500,000 policy, for example, get multiple quotes for that exact amount of coverage over a 20-year timeline.

 On our quote page, you can get a free quote for the Haven Term policy and also compare its pricing to top insurers to get a solid – and very efficient – understanding how much this coverage costs across providers.

 Life insurance companies receive ratings from established, independent rating agencies based on their financial strength and the rating agency’s opinion of a company’s claims-paying ability.
 Each agency has a rating scale – kind of like a report card.
 Remember those?

 A.M.
 Best provides such a rating.
 Companies like A.M.
 Best do an independent assessment of a company’s financial strength and ability to meet its financial obligations.
 The Haven Term life insurance policy is issued by MassMutual or its subsidiary C.M.
 Life, which are rated A++ by A.M.
 Best, their highest possible rating.* That’s as good as it gets.

 When buying a policy, it’s a smart idea to compare the ratings of different insurers to help assess the financial strength of their issuing companies.